Why do most of us need to change our ‘lifestyle’ to improve our health?

 NHS says you could prevent most deaths by 5 simple steps.

 Diseases of the heart and blood vessels are the UK’s biggest killers, causing 180,000 deaths every year in England & Wales .
 That’s 200 people every day.
-In a powerful new study, which followed more than 14,500 men and women in England for more than 20 years, researchers at University of Cambridge found that getting physically active during middle age reduces your risk of death.
+A powerful new Cambridge study followed 14,500 men and women in England for 20 years, and found that exercise during middle age, 40 to 50 years old, reduces your risk of death.

-The study found that only two-and-a-half hours a week of moderately intense exercise, e.g. walking briskly, could cut your present death risk by almost half .
+They found that only two-and-a-half hours a week of good exercise, e.g. walking briskly, could cut your present death risk by almost half .

 The NHS says you could prevent most deaths by 5 simple steps.